petermartens98/React-Firebase-Private-Messaging-Web-Application/README.md

 ### Note:
 If interested in cloning: user will have to set up their own firebase backend, and update credentials in src/firebase.js
 ## Description
-This chat application is a secure and private messaging platform that allows users to communicate with each other in real-time.
-It is built using React and Firebase and features a user-friendly interface that is available on both desktop and mobile devices.
+Private messaging app built using React for frontend and Firebase for backend to ensure security and privacy.
+It has a user-friendly interface and is accessible on desktop and mobile devices.
+Users can create accounts, log in securely, and join private chat rooms.

-The application also includes login and registration capabilities, which allows users to create an account and securely login to the platform.
-Once logged in, users can create private chat rooms, join existing ones, and invite others to join.

-The login and registration processes are easy to use and user-friendly, ensuring a smooth and hassle-free experience for users.
-Additionally, the application is designed with security and privacy in mind, ensuring that user information is kept secure and protected.

 ## Technologies Utilized
 #### Front End: SCSS, React.js